Practice 'Two-Way' Conversations

 "It helps people to engage and be present, to learn to observe and not be quite so distracted," Keepers says.

 Start with a how-to book or take a class, then practice on your own.
+You may be able to find audio online for a guided meditation where someone will talk you through it.
 At first, try just a few minutes at a time and build on that as you become more comfortable.